 One of the most highly sought hiking permits in the American Southwest is for the Wave, AZ, located about 40 minutes west of Horseshoe Bend and Antelope Canyon.
 This bucket list item attracts people from all over the world, with well over a thousand people a day applying for just 20 permits, which will increase to 64 daily permits as of February 2021.
 How to get a Wave Permit

 There are some advantages to being a local, and one of those is that I can run over to Kanab and enter the lottery in the dead of winter and try to get one of the 10 daily permits (the other 10 being available online months in advance.)
 This used to be the way to get a higher chance because of the lower crowds during off-season, but no longer.
-This last Feb, with heavy snow on the forecast every other day, there was still over 200 people milling around the Kanab visitor center before the 9am drawing.
+This last Feb, with heavy snow on the forecast every other day, there was still over 200 people milling around the Kanab Convention Center before the 9am drawing.